 If you think you may have piriformis syndrome, talk to your doctor.
 They can diagnose the condition and develop a treatment plan to help relieve your pain.

 If you are into super easy and inexpensive alternatives to office chairs, I wrote a fantastic article on how and why you should consider these options for back pain, and I encourage you to read it!

 Why Piriformis Syndrome Might Be Worse at Night

 There are several reasons why piriformis syndrome might be worse at night, including inflammation and muscle spasms.
-Piriformis syndrome is a condition in which the piriformis muscle, a small muscle located deep within the buttocks, spasms and irritates the sciatic nerve.
-This can cause pain, tingling, and numbness in your buttocks and down the back of your leg.
+Piriformis syndrome is when the piriformis muscle, a small muscle located deep within the buttocks, spasms and irritates the sciatic nerve.
+This can cause pain, tingling, and numbness in your buttocks and the back of your leg.

 One reason that piriformis syndrome might be worse at night is that when you lie down, the affected muscle can press more firmly against the sciatic nerve.
-Additionally, inflammation of the piriformis muscle or the sciatic nerve can worsen at night due to gravity and blood flow patterns.
-Finally, since you’re not moving around as much when you’re asleep, muscle spasms may be more pronounced.
+Additionally, the piriformis muscle or sciatic nerve inflammation can worsen at night due to gravity and blood flow patterns.
+Finally, muscle spasms may be more pronounced since you’re not moving around as much when you’re asleep.

 Tips for treating Piriformis Syndrome

-There are a few things people can do to help relieve the symptoms of Piriformis Syndrome.
+People can do a few things to help relieve the symptoms of Piriformis Syndrome.
 Stretching is one of the best things you can do to help relieve the pain and discomfort from this condition.
 A heating pad can also help to soothe the muscles and provide some relief.
 If the pain is severe, over-the-counter or prescription medications may be necessary.
 In some cases, surgery may be required to correct the problem.